 2. These are complementary of each other.
 One of these is applied while the other is induced.

-3. Both are equal in magnitude but opposite in nature i.e. one has a rotational and other has an anti-clockwise rotational tendency.
+3. Both are equal in magnitude but opposite in nature i.e. one has a clockwise and other has an anti-clockwise rotational tendency.

 4. Both vary in a parabolic manner.

-5. Shear stress is maximum at the centroid axis and zero at the extreme fibers while bending stresses are maximum at the extreme outer fibers and zero at the centroid axis.
+5. Shear stress is maximum at the centroid axis and zero at the extreme fibers.
+Bending stresses are maximum at the extreme fibers and zero at the centroid axis.
 It is true in case of symmetrical sections like square, rectangular and circular.

 6. Therefore, a beam can be designed independently on bending and shear stress basis.

 7. Shear stress is maximum at half the height in case of a triangular section and not at the centroid axis.
 It is an exception.

 8. For rectangular, circular and square sections, maximum bending stress becomes the maximum principal stress.